paulirish/Chrome-LikeBlock/README.md

 #### [https://chrome.google.com/extensions/detail/kdlggbdofhjlkfhcfdchmkjjbnkamhpb/](https://chrome.google.com/extensions/detail/kdlggbdofhjlkfhcfdchmkjjbnkamhpb/ )

-You can also install it as a *greasemonkey script in Firefox* by opening the `likeblock.user.js`
+You can also install it as a *greasemonkey script in Firefox* by renaming `likeblock.js` to `likeblock.user.js` and opening in FF.